rcmaehl/MSEdgeRedirect/README.md

 MSEdgeRedirect is free and open source software, it is using the LGPL-3.0 license.

 See [LICENSE](LICENSE) for the full license text.

+## FAQ

+### It isn’t working for me!

+Make sure the application is running in the system tray, then run `microsoft-edge:https://google.com` using the `Windows` + `R` keys.
+If that is properly redirected, file a bug report!

+### Will searches inside <app name here> still use Bing?

+MSEdge Redirect only redirects links that attempt to open in MS Edge.
+It will not affect results generated within other applications.

+### Can you change Bing results to Google Results?

+**Not Yet**, I plan to add a selector for your prefered search engine in a future version.

+### How do I uninstall?

+Simply delete MSEdgeRedirect.exe!